It’s Easy – Get prepared for an emergency

 Contrary to what many people believe, there is not a Civil Defence Army that will come to your aid.
 Emergency services will be heavily strained and won’t be able to respond to everyone.

 The It’s Easy booklet will help you understand some of these risks, and guide you through some easy steps to better prepare yourself for an emergency.
+View the It's Easy booklet from the Greater Wellington website (pdf format)

 The better prepared you are, the safer and more comfortable you, your family and your friends will be after a major event.